 - Doing something totally unrelated/not involving the computer.
 If I’m sitting at the computer, I’ll think about work.
 Getting up and out of the house and doing something that cannot be done while using something digital is best.
 Yoga + my storytelling are both perfect for this.
 When I am telling a tale, I am nowhere but there.
 It shifts me from over-thinking, puts me back into my body, and then afterward, I can begin to unwind for the evening.
 Yoga has a similar effect.

 - Visualization.
 I love visualization (I’m thinking to record and share a few visualization exercises with you one day.
 They’re powerful).
 For letting go, I imagine the concept of letting go.
-For example, I imagine
+For example, I imagine something large, like a slowly bridge (without people on it) collapsing into a body of water.

 - Meditation.
 This is my magic-ninja-superhero weapon.
 Like many people, I internalize tension and can feel the tightness in my body.
 Meditation helps relax, soften my body and ease my mind back from the edge of over-thought.